call us630-584-4800

 Illinois Drug Possession Laws

-Possession of any amount of harder controlled substances such as heroin, cocaine, and LSD are felonies, which carry heavier fines and the possibility of a sentence in state prison.
+Possession of any amount of harder controlled substances, such as heroin, cocaine, and LSD, is a felony, and a conviction may result in heavy fines and the possibility of a sentence in state prison.
 If you are caught with large amounts of these drugs, you may be facing drug trafficking charges as well, which will carry enhanced penalties.

 Defending a Drug Possession Charge